shepitko/rsschool-cv/cv.md

 ```

 ## Expirience
-You will see on Linkedin
+You will be able to see on Linkedin

 ## Education
 * NMetAU - Master Degree (Computer since)